-There are literally thousands of exercises and studies for the guitar.
+There are literally thousands of exercises and warm ups for the guitar.
 There are some that are great for beginners who are just getting used to having their fingers on the guitar, and some that are designed to challenge and grow the technique of seasoned players.

-But who has time to learn thousands of guitar exercises, even over many years?
-Wouldn’t you rather learn a few simple routines now that will continue to push your technique as long as you choose to play the guitar?
+But who has time to learn thousands of guitar exercises?
+Wouldn’t you rather learn a few simple routines that will continue to push your technique as long as you play the guitar?

-This is one of the simplest guitar exercises that I use every day.
+This is one of the simplest guitar warm ups that I use every day.
 It begins with your first, or index, finger on the first fret of the lowest string.